SurajBhari/configs/README.md

 Sorry if i am doing anything wrong here, probably cuz i am new to this, and also too young (15 Y/o ;-;)

 And do me a favour share this as much as you can :)

+I AM AWARE ABOUT NEW CACHE

+October 10 is the date said by FMPONE during showmatch , i would start making config of that map on same date , it may take some time cuz i want it to be perfect cuz there are no smokes discovered and all :)